harpreeto6/Health-application/README.md

 - Application will track the daily calories consumed and calories burned.
 - Any person who wants get fit or want to stay healthy will use this app.
-- I myself try to do regular workout and eat healthy so i wanted to make something like this help which can help me
+- I myself try to do regular workout and eat healthy so i wanted to make something like this help which can help me.

 # User Stories